dotnet/csharpstandard/standard/expressions.md

 ### 12.4.3 Operator overloading

-All unary and binary operators have predefined implementations that are automatically available in any expression.
-In addition to the predefined implementations, user-defined implementations can be introduced by including operator declarations ([§15.10](classes.md#1510-operators)) in classes and structs.
+All unary and binary operators have predefined implementations.
+In addition, user-defined implementations can be introduced by including operator declarations ([§15.10](classes.md#1510-operators)) in classes and structs.
 User-defined operator implementations always take precedence over predefined operator implementations: Only when no applicable user-defined operator implementations exist will the predefined operator implementations be considered, as described in [§12.4.4](expressions.md#1244-unary-operator-overload-resolution) and [§12.4.5](expressions.md#1245-binary-operator-overload-resolution).

 The ***overloadable unary operators*** are: